Software Delivery and Software Update Policies not downloading needed packages after SMP upgrade

 \\<siteservername>.<yourdomain>.com\PkgSvrHostC$\

 and see if it can be accessed.
-Try the same page on the SMP Server.
+Try the same page from the SMP Server.

 2. Make sure that as you can access from the browser https://<siteservername>.<yourdomain>.com for example.

-Make sure that if you want to use UNC references for your packages, those need to also be open and accessible.
+3. Make sure that if you need to use UNC references for your packages that those also need to be open and accessible.